 “Open your mouth wide, and I will fill it.” – Psalm 81:10

 Praying in community is one of the beautiful ways God ministers to us, grows us, shapes us, heals us, and gives us the abundant life Jesus promises.
 Jesus promises that even when only two or three people gather to pray in his name that he is there with them in a special way!
 (Matt 18:20)

 Fasting is going without something (usually food, but can be anything) for a time in order to clarify our hunger for God and allow God to satisfy that hunger.
 We are so hungry for God, but our hunger for God is not always easy to recognize.
 We often mistake that hunger for lesser hungers, so we try to satisfy this hunger with food, work, sex, entertainment, etc. Fasting is another beautiful way God gives us more of the abundant life Jesus promises.

 Prayer and fasting go hand-in-hand: as our hunger for God grows, our desire for God grows, we seek him with our whole hearts, and we learn to hear his voice as he answers us.

-Please reach out to Shelby Walker for middle school or Taylor Kelly for high school with any questions about our fall program.
-If you would like to learn more about Midtown’s Youth ministry and/or sign up for our monthly Youth Update, please click HERE.
+Please reach out Taylor Kelly with any questions about our Youth program.
 If you would like to learn more about Midtown’s Youth ministry and/or sign up for our monthly Youth Update, please click HERE.Learn More

 Get in contact with Emily Seibert, our Kidtown Director, to find out how to get your kids connected to Kidtown.